svdragster/Godot-Verlet-Solver/README.md

 A Verlet Algorithm implemented in Godot 4 with some examples.
 My long term goal is to create a deterministic physics simulation where an equal input always results in the same output.

 ## Example
+When running the simulation with the exact same input, the circles will always end up in the same positions with the same rotations:

+https://github.com/svdragster/GodotVerletSolver/assets/3999238/b18fa05c-b629-477a-86df-e77f8f8b2550

 Examples can be found in the `example` directory.

-https://github.com/svdragster/GodotVerletSolver/assets/3999238/b18fa05c-b629-477a-86df-e77f8f8b2550

 ## How it works